OMNIA, ESPOO ADULT EDUCATION CENTRE

 • The student is responsible for ensuring that their contact information is up to date.

 • Confirmation of course enrolment is sent by email.
-In addition, notifications concerning the course are sent by email or phone.
+In addition, notifications concerning the course are sent by email or text message.

 • If the course is full, you can enrol on a waiting list.
-The persons in the queue are notified by email and text message if a place on the course becomes available.
+The persons in the waiting list are notified by email and text message if a place on the course becomes available.
 Accepting a place in the queue is a binding enrolment.
-If the person in the queue does not respond to the notification of an available spot on the course within the validity of the notification, the person will be moved to the last place in the queue.
+If the person on the waiting list does not respond to the notification of an available spot on the course within the validity of the notification, the person will be moved to the last place on the waiting list.

 • Students enrolled on an Open University study module are automatically enrolled on all courses of the module without separate enrolment.